wingillis/wingillis.github.io/content/software/_index.md

 ## Hobby projects and other

-- I created [this website](https://github.com/wingillis/wingillis.github.io) using jekyll and github pages.
-I also designed the theming (check out the cool skulls in the background)!
+- I created [this website (plus the styling)](https://github.com/wingillis/wingillis.github.io) using Hugo and github pages.
 - [Tic-Toc](/tic-toc/) (made **BEFORE** TikTok was big) is a web app for making serial timers (user guide [here](https://wingillis.github.io/blog/tic-toc/)).
 - I created a system to automatically parse sound files for birdsong as they were generated – it heavily relies on [Jeff Markowitz's scripts](https://github.com/jmarkow/zftftb) which does the sound processing heavy-lifting
 - A web-based timer utilizing [Trello](https://trello.com) for task management [source](https://github.com/wingillis/trelloAlarm)